pointfreeco/swift-composable-architecture/Examples/Standups/README.md

 of navigation (_e.g._, sheets, drill-downs, alerts), many side effects (timers, speech recognizer, data persistence), and do so in a way that is testable and modular.

-The inspiration for this application comes Apple's [Scrumdinger][scrumdinger] tutorial:
+The inspiration for this application comes from Apple's [Scrumdinger][scrumdinger] tutorial:

 > This module guides you through the development of Scrumdinger, an iOS app that helps users manage
 > their daily scrums.
 To help keep scrums short and focused, Scrumdinger uses visual and audio cues